-We would like to emphasize that our analysis is applicable beyond daycare allocation.
+Although we used daycare allocation in Japan for illustrative purposes, we emphasize that our analysis is applicable in a wide variety of problems.
 Also in Japan, choice systems for public elementary and middle schools are organized at the small municipal level as well.
-Naturally, there exist much potential demand for enrolling in schools in other municipalities, but opportunities for interdistrict school choice are severely limited.5 The issue is not limited to Japan either.
-In the U.S., for example, school choice is basically organized at a highly local level, but some form of interdistrict school choice is practiced in 43 States.6 The analysis of our paper, and particularly the FIG cycles algorithm, could be applied to improve efficiency of school choice mechanisms.
+Naturally, there exist much potential demand for enrolling in schools in other municipalities, but opportunities for inter-municipal school choice are severely limited.
+The issue is not limited to Japan either.
+In the U.S., for example, school choice is basically organized at a highly local level, but some form of interdistrict school choice is practiced in 43 States.
+The analysis of our paper, and particularly the FIG cycles algorithm, could be applied to improve efficiency of school choice mechanisms.
+Indeed, we study-as the fifth discussion topic-the present practices of kindergarten admission, high school admission, and college admission in China, as well as daycare admission in Japan in detail.
+We find